The links courses are some of the best in the UK and recognised internationally as being challenging and full of character.

 Also consider taking a short detour off mainland Wales and head across the Menai Straights Bridge to Anglesey to play Bull Bay Golf Club.
 Wales’ most northerly course.

 Another stop in North Wales is Conwy Golf Club.
 Conwy, an Open qualifying links course and will host the Curtis Cup women’s golf event in 2020.
-Just down the road is Conwy Castle, a World Heritage Site.
+Just down the road is Castell Conwy (Conwy Castle), a World Heritage Site.

 Nefyn Golf Club